 Occasionally it may be necessary to replace the program chip to take advantage of new software features.
 Please note that after replacing the chip it will be necessary to reprogram prices and any other variables such as option settings and blocking times that have been changed from the factory settings.
 The motors will need to be reconfigured.
+The Letter/Number function will need to be set to "Number".
 The Product Sensor option, if used, will need to be set to "Y", and if the 1.5" Helix Tray is installed the home switch (in tray setup) will need to be set to "N".

-- Disconnect the power to the control board by using the power switch located on the right rail mount above the refrigeration unit power outlet.
-The fuse holder for older models can be located in the middle of the service door on the back of the main door. - 2.
+- Disconnect the power to the control board by using the power switch located on the right rail mount above the refrigeration unit power outlet. - 2.
 Locate the program chip (refer to Figure 8.1). - Insert a chip removal tool in one of the slots located at the corners of the socket and pry the chip from the socket.
 Note that the chip has one chamfered corner which corresponds to a chamfer in the socket. - Press the new chip in place, making sure the chamfer is correctly oriented and the wires on the chip line up with the connections in the socket. - Reconnect the power to the board and check the software revision number.
 The revision number will be displayed for several seconds after connecting the power. - Configure the motors, program the prices and re-enter any other desired settings.
 Refer to Section 6.0, Service Programming.